-- Launch the SP flash tool, tap on the options menu or hold ctrl+shift+o to open the options/settings window.
+- Launch SP flash tool, tap on the option menu or hold ctrl+shift+o to open the options/settings window.

 - On the general tab, untick check LIB DA match and Storage life cycle check.

 - Click on the readback tab on the SP flash tool.
-Click add to add a new property and you’ll notice the sp flash tool adds some information under the start address, length, region and file.
+Click add to add a new property and you’ll notice spflashtool add some infomation under start address, lenght, region and file.

-- Now, open the scatter file you minimized earlier to get the region, the start address and the length to use for the readback.
-Fill in the information accordingly, see the screenshot below.
+- Now, open the scatter file you minimized earlier to get the region, start address and length to use for the readback.
+Fill in the information accordingly, see screenshot below.

-- Enter the start address and length gotten from the scatter file you created and click ok once done.
+- Enter the start address and lenght gotten from the scatter file you created and and click ok once done.

 Step 3.
 Dumping Your Device PGPT (To Get Your Firmware Details).